-To compliment the 18-hour documentary series, THE VIETNAM WAR by Ken Burns and Lynn Novick, KSPS Public Television and Eastern Washington University will be hosting three free forums about the Vietnam War throughout 2017.
-Each event is free and open to the public, but we ask that you register in advance so that we can have an accurate head count for the venue.
-Please check back for more information abou the second and third forums.
-Forums will be recorded and available on this page so you can keep up if you can’t attend.
+To compliment the 18-hour documentary series, THE VIETNAM WAR by Ken Burns and Lynn Novick, KSPS Public Television and Eastern Washington University have hosted free forums about the Vietnam War throughout 2017.
+Each event is free and open to the public.
+The last forum is Thursday, November 2.
+Forums will be recorded and available on this page.

 Forum #1: "Framing the Conversation: Drafting the Army and the Domestic Consequence"